 About The Company of Biologists

 The Company of Biologists is a not-for-profit publishing organisation dedicated to supporting and inspiring the biological community.
-We partner with libraries and library consortia to enable biologists worldwide to access our leading peer-reviewed subscription journals: Development, Journal of Cell Science and Journal of Experimental Biology.
+We partner with libraries and library consortia to enable biologists worldwide to access our leading peer-reviewed hybrid journals: Development, Journal of Cell Science and Journal of Experimental Biology.
 We also publish two fully OA journals – Disease Models & Mechanisms and Biology Open.

 We have been committed to Open Access (OA) for over 16 years.
 Our cost-neutral Read & Publish OA initiative is the latest step in our OA journey and over 250 institutions and six library consortia in over 20 countries are now participating.

 An overview of the agreement is available on the University of California website here.

 - UC Irvine

 - UC Merced

 - UC Riverside

 - UC Santa Barbara